Celestial-GeekStarLord/Interstellar-Marines/README.md

 - **Image Exploration**: Zoom and pan high-resolution space images
 - **Label System**: Add, edit, and remove labels on images
 - **Hand Gesture Control**: Control objects using hand gestures
-- **Physics Simulation**: Realistic object movement with gravity and bouncing
 - **Responsive Design**: Works on desktop and mobile devices

 ## Technologies Used